aiven/devportal/docs/tools/cli/service.rst

 ``avn service privatelink``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Manages Aiven PrivateLink connections for AWS and Azure.
+Manages Aiven privatelink connections for AWS and Azure.

 More information on ``privatelink availability``, ``privatelink aws`` and ``privatelink azure`` can be found in :doc:`the dedicated page <service/privatelink>`.